-- Your body usually needs extra insulin when you are unwell even if you are not eating much, are vomiting, or have diarrhoea. - It is important to never stop having insulin delivery, but your pump rates may need adjusting. - If you use a closed-loop pump ('auto mode' function) you may need to switch back to manual mode while you are unwell to allow the use of temporary increased basal rates if this is part of your Sick Day Action Plan. - Your Sick Day Action Plan and the quick guide on page 5 will help you to work out how much extra insulin to take and when you need to take it. - If you need extra correction insulin while unwell, it is taken in addition to your usual meal bolus and may be needed outside the usual times your bolus for meals. - The amount of extra insulin is based on your blood glucose and ketone levels.
+- Your body usually needs extra insulin when you are unwell even if you are not eating much, are vomiting, or have diarrhoea. - It is important never to stop taking your insulin, particularly basal or long-acting insulin. - Your Sick Day Action Plan and the quick guide on page 5 will help you to work out how much extra insulin to take and when you need to take it. - If you need extra insulin while unwell, it should be rapid-acting or short-acting and is taken in addition to your usual dose/s. - Extra insulin doses may need to be taken outside the usual times you take insulin. - The amount of extra insulin is based on your blood glucose and ketone levels and your usual total daily dose of insulin (the total amount of your rapid-acting and long-acting insulins).